-Turn in this page as well as plot for part 2(c)
+Turn in this page as well as plot for parts 2(d) and 2(f)

 Name Date of Lab:

 Part 1(g) Vector indexing using colon operator:

 Verified: Date/Time:

 Part 1(h) Show how you avoided the loop.

 Verified: Date/Time:

+Part 2(d) Show plot and explain your measurements.

+Verified: Date/Time:

-Part 2(c) Show plots.
+Part 2(f) Show plot and explain your measurements.

 Verified: Date/Time: